Apply for Enrolment

 Wicklow Democratic School is a registered Irish charity (CHY 22018).
 Because our school does not follow the state curriculum, we are not eligible for any state support.
-We are therefore entirely self-funded.
+We are therefore entirely self-funded by membership dues.

-All income from tuition fees goes to the running of the school (rent, staff wages, utilities, insurance, materials etc.), as well as expanding the accessibility of the democratic education in Ireland.
+All income from membership dues goes to the running of the school (rent, staff wages, utilities, insurance, materials etc.), as well as expanding the accessibility of the democratic education in Ireland.
 We aspire to be fully transparent about our charity’s finances and activities.
-We have endeavoured to make our fees system as fair and accessible as possible while ensuring that the school is financially sustainable.
+We have endeavoured to make our dues system as fair and accessible as possible while ensuring that the school is financially sustainable.

 Sliding Scale based on Income Assessment